dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 ### NgspiceSky130-Day3-CMOS switching threshold and dynamic simulations

 #### Voltage transfer characteristics-SPICE simulations
 ##### L1 SPICE deck creation for CMOS inverter

 - 1) For this, we first need to create a SPICE deck, which contains the connectivity information of the circuit in the form of a netlist.
 This netlist defines the devices, their parameters, and how they are interconnected in the CMOS inverter configuration.

    <img width="415" height="429" alt="image" src="https://github.com/user-attachments/assets/db819675-42c5-4a02-ad4e-5ad874917431" />

-- 2) The next task is to define the component values,  keeping W/L for both NMOS and PMOS same( i.e. same size of POMS and NMOS)
+- 2) The next task is to define the component values,  keeping W/L for both NMOS and PMOS same( i.e. same size of POMS and NMOS).

    <img width="399" height="437" alt="image" src="https://github.com/user-attachments/assets/dd5145f8-f492-493c-b085-9269ac1c6800" />

-- 3) Next we will assume the Vin and Vout values, both are 2.5V and the output load is 10fF
+- 3) Next we will assume the Vin and Vout values, both are 2.5V and the output load is 10fF.

    <img width="527" height="414" alt="image" src="https://github.com/user-attachments/assets/c0ff7919-62c9-407f-a469-7f179a877b46" />

 - 4) Next step is to identify the Nodes (Node is the point where two components meet)

    <img width="683" height="524" alt="image" src="https://github.com/user-attachments/assets/938d61a1-0d82-4a1b-ae6f-a3a9f903e229" />

 - 5) Name the nodes (example-2.5V input lies between Vin and 0, similarly Vdd lies between vdd and 0)

    <img width="528" height="453" alt="image" src="https://github.com/user-attachments/assets/533f3181-c16c-43f9-99d1-17807f16efdf" />

 - 6) Now we write the SPICE deck

      ```*** MODEL Descriptions ***
         *** NETLIST Description ***
         M1 out in vdd vdd pmos W=0.375u L=0.25u(Drain-Gate-Substrate-Source)